SaadAliHafiz/Single-cycle-riscv-cpu/Circuit/Circuit.md

-Created Circuit by integrating different modules
+I have built a circuit by integrating different modules